What is Content Security Policy?

 Domain Validation

 Interactive modal dialogs for adding domains with real-time validation.
-Supports wildcards, IP addresses, and proper domain formatting.
+Supports wildcards, IP addresses, localhost, and proper domain formatting.
+Option to allow any HTTPS source.

 100% Client-Side